 You can file i485 but you will need a valid employment letter and 485J supplement from a US employer who is ready to offer you a job in the same or similar field.

 If you cannot get the new job offer, the chances are high that your i485 will be denied.

-The same of the similar field of work means that about 50% of job responsibilities should be same.
+The same and similar field of work means that about 50% of job responsibilities should be the same.

 If you are currently working as a software engineer, you can become a software engineering manager, and this is acceptable.

 But, if you decide to become a people manager, then your job responsibilities have changed and you will not be counted as working in the same or similar field as per AC21 law.

 You can change your job anytime after getting the green card but most attorneys recommend staying at least 180 days to avoid any issues at the time of Naturalization (citizenship).

 There is no hard and fast rule here though and there is no proof that your citizenship may be delayed or canceled if you change jobs before 180 days.
 It is just a guide and you can use it based on your situation.

 You can work in any profession after getting a green card.
 You can take promotions within the same company in any area of work.